MHammad33/Full-Stack-Learning/README.md

 - Then you write some code to get it passing
 - Then you go back and optimize the code

+#### Commands

+- The following command only runs the tests found in the tests/note_api.test.js file:
+  "npm test -- tests/note_api.test.js"
+- The --tests-by-name-pattern option can be used for running tests with a specific name:
+  "npm test -- --test-name-pattern='pattern' "

 ### Install these

 - npm install --save-dev cross-env